The Persistence of Neural Collapse Despite Low-Rank Bias: Deep UFM proofs

-Recall that from Lemma 1, when dealing with optimal points, we can rephrase our optimization objective entirely in terms of the network output $Z \in \textbf{R}^{K \times K}$ for the linear CE DUFM.
-Also note the linear CE DUFM clearly must take its global minimum value at a some set of finitely valued optima, since the regularization term diverges as we approach infinity in any of the parameters.
-We can define our optimization objective at an optima for each $L$ as
+Note, the deep linear UFM must attain its global minimum at a finite-valued optimum, since the regularization term diverges as any parameter tends to infinity.
+We can define our optimization objective at a critical point for a given depth $L$ as

-where $\{ s_{i} \}_{i=1}^K$ are the singular values of $Z$.
+where $\{ \tilde{s}_{i} \}_{i=1}^K$ are the singular values of $Z$.
 We begin by proving claim (i).

 \textbf{Proof of (i)}